 First thing’s first: to lose fat you need to enter a ‘caloric deficit’.

 In other words, you need to burn more calories than you consume.

-By reducing calories, your weight will start dropping, and you’ll also start depleting your body’s fat stores.
+By reducing calories, your weight will begin to drop, and you will start depleting your body’s fat stores.

 But, as we previously mentioned, it’s important to prevent muscle loss at the same time!
-If you can do that, you’ll start noticing a positive difference on the scale and in the mirror much more quickly!
+If you can do that, you will start noticing a positive difference on the scale and in the mirror much more quickly!

-The fat will take care of itself if calories taken in are lower.
-So, the better question to focus on is: how to prevent muscle loss?
+The fat will take care of itself if our overall calorie intake is lowered.
+So, the question to focus on is: how do we prevent muscle loss?

 How to preserve muscles during weight loss

 To prevent muscle loss, you need two ingredients: strength training and protein.

 Strength training will signal to your body that its muscles are needed.
 Strength training burns calories, which will further help your fat loss efforts, getting you into that caloric deficit even faster!

 However, muscles themselves require a lot of fuel and are very "expensive" for your body to maintain in terms of everyday energy and calories.
 If you don't use them regularly, your body will start breaking them down to save on energy requirements, especially when calories are restricted (something we do not want).